AndroidIDEOfficial/android-tree-sitter/README.md

 - Init/update submodules with `git submodule update --init`
 - If building from Android Studio, set the `ndk.dir` and `java.home` properties in your `local.properties` file.

+**Note** : Even though this an Android Gradle project, it uses `gcc` and other Linux tools to build the shared libraries for the host operating system.
+Therefore, in order to build `android-tree-sitter` on Windows, you might need to setup those tools first.
+You might need to modify the Gradle build scripts as well.

 ### Use the `build.sh` script

 ```